 Sport-specific movement therapy adapted for riders

-It's less well known here in Hungary is what not so far from us, in Germany, the Netherlands or even Denmark it is very common among those who practice equestrian sports: the sport-specific movement therapy for riders.
+It's less well known here in Hungary is what not so far from us, in Germany, the Netherlands or even Denmark, it is very common among those who practice equestrian sports: the sport-specific movement therapy for riders.
 Numerous successful foreign riders, whether dressage riders or show jumpers, regularly visit a physiotherapist, movement therapist or masseur to correct the soft tissue abnormalities in their bodies, strengthen the muscle groups needed for the sport through specific training, or develop further training to succeed in the sport.

-Many research results show that professional, high-level equestrians, who spend most of their day in saddle, have a higher percentage of chances of developing degenerative spinal disorders, low back pain, intervertebral cartilage degeneration due to fluid loss or even discus herniation.
-This is even more true for dressage riders who do most of their trainings in sitting trot.
+Many research results show that professional, high-level equestrians, who spend most of their day in the saddle, have a higher percentage of chances of developing degenerative spinal disorders, low back pain, intervertebral cartilage degeneration due to fluid loss or even discus herniation.
+This is even more true for dressage riders who do most of their training in sitting trot.

 However, these disorders can be prevented effectively or treated by specialized, indivualized professional therapeutic technics and interventions.

-It's quite common to meet a dressage horse with very tense back muscles, and examining the rider of that horse at the lumbosacral area - that is, where the spine meets the sacrum - we oftenly find something different from physiological.
+It's quite common to meet a dressage horse with very tense back muscles, and examining the rider of that horse at the lumbosacral area - that is, where the spine meets the sacrum - we often find something different from physiological.
 In such cases, - tense back muscle of the horse and pelvic imbalance of the rider - the whole pelvico-lumbar rhythm, ie the pelvis and the whole waist region of the rider should be examined in one function.
-In particular, it is worth observe which structure, i.e., which joint, moves relative to what and to what extent in sport-specific movements (whether it is a shoulder in or a canter pirouette).
+In particular, it is worth observing which structure, i.e., which joint, moves relative to what and to what extent in sport-specific movements (whether it is a shoulder in or a canter pirouette).
 This is the basis of kinematics.
 Then both sides are compared and we draw conclusions based on what we see.

 In case of certain difficulties and problems, it may also be necessary for me to go to the riding school and observe how my patient rides in the first minute of the training and over time.
 I can draw important conclusions from this, because I can observe in which part of the training, when and what kind of problems arise or just disappear.
 I take into account the factors of sports physiology, the response of the muscles to the increase in circulation during warming up, the adequacy and correct responses of the body in the actual function.
-In such cases, I almost always have to treat my patient, after which he/she sits back on the horse and continues training and as an immediate feedback reaction he/she understands how he/she can better perform the exercise right after my manual treatment.
-In this case, not only the joint or muscle, but the entire central nervous system is stimulated, as a new pattern of movement begins to be stored in the cerebral cortex which is exactly the way how we learn and improve.
+In such cases, I almost always have to treat my patient, after which he/she sits back on the horse and continues training and, as an immediate feedback reaction, he/she understands how he/she can better perform the exercise right after my manual treatment.
+In this case, not only the joint or muscle, but the entire central nervous system is stimulated, as a new pattern of movement begins to be stored in the cerebral cortex, which is exactly the way we learn and improve.
 Here we are no longer talking about correcting a posture only, but about learning automation that exploits the plasticity of the brain.
-The ability of the brain that makes us able to respond to the stimuli that affect us at all times.
+The ability of the brain makes us able to respond to the stimuli that affect us at all times.
 This amazing function of the brain makes us able to learn at any age.

-Just as it is clear to all sports enthusiasts today that it is important to spend some time for warm up in order to prevent injury, I hope that soon the importance and benefits of sport-specific trainings will be at least as widespread among riders, as it is still untapped.
+Just as it is clear to all sports enthusiasts today that it is important to spend some time to warm up in order to prevent injury, I hope that soon the importance and benefits of sport-specific trainings will be at least as widespread among riders, as it is still untapped.
 There are more opportunities in it that many may not have heard of...